Facebook Skip to main content

 Distinguished Professor of Economics, Wayne State University (ret.)

-Since 1973, Tim has published nearly 100 peer-review articles, 30 articles in the business and popular press, and five books on issues related to entrepreneurs of color.
-Prior to teaching at Wayne State, he was Chair of the Urban Policy Analysis graduate programs and Professor or Urban Policy Analysis at the New School for Social Research and Chair of the Department of Economics at the University of Vermont.
-He is also taught at UNC-Chapel Hill, UC Berkeley, and UCLA.
+Since 1973, Tim has published nearly 100 peer-reviewed articles, 30 articles in the business and popular press, and five books on issues related to entrepreneurs of color.
+Before teaching at Wayne State, he was Chair of the Urban Policy Analysis graduate programs and Professor of Urban Policy Analysis at the New School for Social Research, and Chair of the Department of Economics at the University of Vermont.
+He has also taught at UNC-Chapel Hill, UC Berkeley, and UCLA.
 He received his Ph.D. in economics from the University of Wisconsin.

 2025 Call for Submissions